ljleppan/eu-nlg-prod/README.md

 With the server running, browse to /documentation/ to view the Swagger API description.

+## Selecting a non-default document planner

+You can select a non-default document planner by supplying the `--planner <name>` argument during startup.
+The most interesting of these is probably the `neuralsim` variant, which uses the FinEst BERT model to determine information similarity.
+Note that using this planner
+1) significantly increases the generation times
+2) requires *much* more memory, with ~16 gigs recommended

 ## Development

 ###Formatting, linting, etc.
 The project is set up for use of `isort`, `black` and `flake8`.